-A blanket bond is one particular type of the category of bonds known as fidelity bonds.
-These protect companies and organizations against some of the mishaps and problems which can occur as a normal result of conducting business.
+A blanket bond refers to a particular type of fidelity bond.
+These bonds protect companies and organizations against some mishaps and problems which can occur as a normal result of conducting business.
 One of the most common types of protection afforded by a fidelities is against employee dishonesty, and that can include a whole range of behaviors considered detrimental to the company.

 Financial organizations are more likely to purchase these bonds because of their close association with a large volume of assets, and because criminal-minded individuals may want to take advantage of having access to those assets.
-Some of the specific types of crimes that fidelity bonds protect against are forgery, theft, and fraud.
+Some of the specific types of crimes that fidelity bonds protect against are a forgery, theft, and fraud.

 Some fidelities apply only to key individuals, usually persons in a position of authority, with greater access to company assets and business-critical data.
 When a bond applies to all employees in an organization at the same time, it’s referred to as a blanket coverage bond, because it provides blanket coverage against any criminal act committed by any employee.